umd-fire-coml/example-automated-tests/README.md

 The .github/workflows directory contains the different workflows that we want to run using GitHub Actions.
 The main.yaml file runs all of our tests as separate jobs any time we push, create a pull request, or manually run on GitHub.

-## conftest.py File
-The conftest.py file is an empty file that allows pytest to find modules inside of the root directory.

 ## Requirements

 The requirements.txt file and requirements-test.txt file contain the required packages for the code and tests respectively.